cibere/chattotwitch-docs/docs/index.md

 ## Whitelist

 Whitelisting is a feature which allows you to choose who's messages get sent through your crosschat.
+You can choose to whitelist discord or twitch users, and toggle if discord whitelist (or twitch) is enabled/disabled independently.

 ## Guest-only mode